Samlxy/Encoder/README.md

 # Encoder
-A system that encrypts texts/messages
+An app that encrypts texts/messages